 In most cases, key employees or close associates of licensed operators are required to hold a separate licence, or at least be approved by the regulator prior to commencing their role.

 There are a limited number of financial mechanisms that are prohibited in Australia for use as payment in connection with gambling services.
 For example, the IGA prohibits licensed online wagering operators from providing to Australian customers, or facilitating the provision through third parties, credit for use in connection with the operator's services.
-Throughout 2019, various Australian financial institutions introduced a limit on the use of credit cards for gambling-related purposes (see Section VII, below).
+Throughout 2019, various Australian financial institutions introduced a limit on the use of credit cards for gambling-related purposes.
+Further, the industry body for Australia's leading banks (the Australian Banking Association (ABA)) released a report in December 2020 concerning the use of credit cards for gambling (the ABA Report) (see Section VII).

 Additionally, Australian gambling laws do not, at either the federal or state and territory level, contemplate the use of cryptocurrency as a mechanism for payment in connection with online gambling services.
 However, the NTRC has imposed a restriction on all of its licensed online wagering operators accepting cryptocurrency as a form of payment for bets placed with the operator.

 The process involved in applying for a licence to conduct a gambling business in Australia depends on the type of licence and the jurisdiction in which it is sought.
 For example, in respect of remote wagering, the Northern Territory is the leading licensing jurisdiction in Australia and licences are granted by the NTRC.
 While other states and territories have their own licensing regimes, these regimes have not been 'tried and tested' in the same way as the Northern Territory regime.